-The following table presents the changes in goodwill:
+The following table presents the changes in Goodwill:

-Total Balance, August 26, 2017 (Successor) \$ 465,030 Goodwill working capital adjustment 1,757 Measurement period adjustment of the Business Combination 4,640 Balance as of February 24, 2018 (Successor) \$ 471,427
+Balance as of August 26, 2017 (Successor) \$ 465,030 Goodwill working capital adjustment 1,757 Measurement period adjustment of the Business Combination 4,640 Balance as of May 26, 2018 (Successor) \$ 471,427

-Changes in the Company's Goodwill from August 26, 2017 to February 24, 2018 resulted from the finalization of the acquisition method of accounting as described in Note 3 above.
+Changes in the Company's Goodwill from August 26, 2017 to May 26, 2018 the result of finalization of the acquisition method of accounting as described in Note 3 above.
 There were no impairment charges related to goodwill during these periods or since the inception of the Company.